olcf/NewUserQuickStart/Frontier/README.md

 MPI 006 - OMP 000 - HWT 007 - Node frontier05586 - RT_GPU_ID 0 - GPU_ID 6 - Bus_ID d9
 MPI 007 - OMP 000 - HWT 009 - Node frontier05586 - RT_GPU_ID 0 - GPU_ID 7 - Bus_ID de
 ```

-Notice that the hardware threads (HWT) are systematically bound to GPUs, but in some L3 regions, certain hardware threads are linked to GPUs that are farther from their region than would be ideal.
+Observe how hardware threads (HWT) are mapped to GPUs.
+In some cases, tasks are assigned to GPUs that are farther from their L3 region than ideal, which can degrade performance.

+#Using --gpu-bind=closest for Optimal Affinity

 The `--gpu-bind=closest` flag will ensure that the job binds the hardware threads to the GPU that is most closely connected to their L3 cache.